 - Irmir University of Economics – Turkey

 - INDICO – Instituto Internacional de la Innovación, el Conocimiento y Las Competencias – Spain

 - SPI – Sociedade Portuguesa de Inovação – Portugal

 Here we contributed to research and developed teaching materials centred around teaching social enterprise and are freely available.

 This is a collaboration with Coventry University and in its infancy.
 Here we have joined forces with academics from Coventry University to explore our student body’s entrepreneurial intent.
 More information to follow on this project.
-BCU’s contribution led by Dr Charlotte Carey and joined by Dr Susan Sisay.
+BCU’s contribution led by Dr Charlotte Carey.
 More info coming soon.